brandendupont/git_scrape_mprop/README.md

 - the `postprocess.ts` script is then run, triggers the install of python packages (including geopandas!), and runs the main python script `postprocess.py`.

 - `postprocess.py` prints out its received arguments, and then generates a CSV file `flat_mprop.csv`.
 This generates a cleaned, workable MPROP file with full land use descriptions and lat/long parcel centroids in WGS84.
-The script then spatially joins imported census tract, Milwaukee Police Department, and Aldermanic boundaries per parcel.
+The script then spatially joins imported census tract, Milwaukee Police Department, and Aldermanic boundaries to each parcel.

 ## Data Notes